oppia/oppia-web-developer-docs/Installing-Oppia-(Linux).md

 ## Prerequisites ##

-*The following instructions will install Oppia on your local machine.
+_The following instructions will install Oppia on your local machine._

 Oppia relies on a number of programs and third-party libraries.
-Many of these libraries are downloaded automatically for you when you run the `start.sh` script provided with Oppia.
+Many of these libraries are downloaded automatically for you when you first run the `start.py` script provided with Oppia (see step 1 in the next section).
 However, there are some things that you will need to do beforehand:

 1. Ensure that you have [Python 2.7](http://www.python.org/download/releases/2.7/) installed.